 Bidding: The Basics

 You probably already understand that on Facebook Ads, you’re bidding in an online auction.
 This is very similar to any other online paid advertising you may have run with Google or Bing.
-On Facebook you're bidding for placements in any of four platforms that Facebook owns (depending on your placement selections):
+On Facebook, you're bidding for placements on any of these four platforms that Facebook owns (depending on your placement selections):